cromemcos/public/README.md

 INSTRUCTIONS TO JOIN THIS S100 GITHUB

-- Make the following request supplying the email that you will use at Github
+- Make the following request supplying the email that you will use at Github by sending an email to cromemcos@gmail.com

-- Explicitly agree by reply of email to cromemcos@gmail.com to the following terms.
-Don't forget to quote the text here in your reply.
+- In that same email or a second to  cromemcos@gmail.com agree to the following terms.
+Don't forget to quote the text below here in your reply.

 TERMs: